kamchatka-volcano/figcone/README.md

 ```

 ### Validators
-Processed config parameters and nodes can be validated by registering constraints checking functions or callable objects.
-The signature must be compatible with `void (const T&)` where `T` - is a type of validated config structure field.
-If option's value is invalid, a validator is required to throw an exception `figcone::ValidationError`:
+Processed config parameters and nodes can be validated by registering constraint-checking functions or callable objects.
+The signature must be compatible with `void (const T&)` where `T` is the type of the validated config structure field.
+If the option's value is invalid, the validator must throw a `figcone::ValidationError` exception:

 ```c++
 struct Cfg : figcone::Config<>{